rpigu-i/patalib/README.md

 https://andydennis.github.io/patalib/

-This repository contains Python code and tests.
+This repository contains:

+1.)
+A set of Python classes used for generating Pata-data

+2.)
+Automated doc and fuzz tests

+##Dependencies

+Once installed, please install the latest version of the WordNet data:

+python -m nltk.downloader wordnet

 ##Tests